foambubble/foam/docs/daily-notes.md

 ## Configuration

-By default, Daily notes will be created in a file called `yyyy-mm-dd.md` in the workspace root, with a heading `yyyy-mm-dd`.
+By default, Daily Notes will be created in a file called `yyyy-mm-dd.md` in the workspace root, with a heading `yyyy-mm-dd`.

 These settings can be overridden in your workspace or global `.vscode/settings.json` file, using the [**dateformat** date masking syntax](https://github.com/felixge/node-dateformat#mask-options):